ITER: DEVELOPING MORE SUSTAINABLE approaches to international touring

 - A chance to access funding or strategic support

-- Beginner programme – an introduction to sustainable touring principles.
+- Pathfinders programme – an introduction to sustainable touring principles for beginners

-- Changemakers programme – for those further along in their practice and ready to lead new models.
+- Changemakers programme – a more advanced programme for those ready to lead on new models of change

 This year’s edition will be delivered by Julie’s Bicycle in collaboration with Copenhagen-based consultancy in futurum.